ercjewell/ercjewell/README.md

 - 👋🏾 Hello, I’m Jewells.
 - I’m an Information Professional with a 10+ years of Information Sciences (IS) expereince & a Master of Science, Information Sciences degree.
 - That means I know Libraries; Public & Academic.
 I love creating a implementing programs that foster collaboration & community.
-- My expereinces is also in Presercation, Archives & Curation.
+- My expereinces is also in Preservation, Archives & Curation.

 - I'm an Artist (song-writer), Musician (singer, piano & guitar), Producer (Jewells), with a Bachelors in Fine Arts (vocal performance), and Gamer (twitch.tv/mona__lisha).